Interviews with EMS professionals:

 Affordability: FirstNet intends to offer services at a compelling and competitive cost to attract millions of public safety users and help make FirstNet self-sustaining.
 If FirstNet’s commercial partner (AT&T) does not attract at least 70% of targeted public safety users in a given year, the partner will face substantial financial penalties.
 The use of FirstNet’s services and applications will be voluntary.
 The costs for FirstNet’s services have not yet been determined.

 Essex Rescue serves the second largest municipal area in Vermont.
-How large is your staff and how many calls do you respond to each year?
+How large is the staff and how many calls are responded to each year?

 Our active roster includes more than 60 volunteers and a career staff of five.
 Essex Rescue is a licensed advanced life support ambulance service and we will respond to more than 2,100 calls this year.
 In addition to our licensed career staff, we are fortunate to have so many volunteers who are also licensed EMTs and experienced career medical practitioners.